nlippke/seeddms-docker/README.md

 Builds a docker image for seeddms (https://www.seeddms.org).

-This image supports OCR processing for images and PDFs.
+This image supports OCR processing for images and PDFs out of the box.
+Other types can be configured and converted using web interface.
+Cron is also included to handle jobs internally (backup, index, ...).

 ## How to run